 Are you the kind of person who knocks on wood or jumps over cracks in the sidewalk?

-Some of the kookiest superstitions out there have to do with our favorite four legged friends.
+Some of the kookiest superstitions out there have to do with our favourite four legged friends.

 See how many of these you know—the answer may surprise you!